About CheckFirst and the ASC

 If you have serious concerns about potential breaches of the Securities Act (Alberta) you can file a complaint with the ASC.
 Please include enough detail so we can determine what actions might be necessary.
 You can find more information and the complaint form here.

-The ASC reviews complaints made against persons related to or companies trading securities or derivatives in Alberta.
+The ASC reviews and assesses complaints made against people or companies involved in the capital markets in Alberta.
 If the actions of these persons or companies suggest possible breaches of Alberta securities laws, further investigation may be warranted.
 Documents will be reviewed, investors and others may be interviewed and evidence will be gathered and analyzed to determine whether one or more breaches have occurred.
 A formal hearing may then be initiated, where a tribunal will rule whether breaches took place and, if so, whether to impose administrative sanctions to protect the public and deter non-compliance with regulatory requirements.
 In the appropriate circumstances, the ASC can also prosecute individuals or companies in the Provincial Court of Alberta.

 How do I find out if there have been complaints or investigations about a person or company?